Buckinghamshire County Cricket Club

-Buckinghamshire County Cricket Club is one of twenty minor county clubs within the domestic cricket structure of England and Wales.
+Buckinghamshire County Cricket Club is one of twenty National County clubs within the domestic cricket structure of England and Wales.
 It represents the historic county of Buckinghamshire.

-The team is currently a member of the Minor Counties Championship Eastern Division and plays in the MCCA Knockout Trophy.
+The team is currently a member of the National Counties Championship Eastern Division and plays in the NCCA Knockout Trophy.
 Buckinghamshire played List A matches occasionally from 1965 until 2005 but is not classified as a List A team per se.

-The club has its administrative headquarters at Little Chalfont and plays its matches around the county at various locations including at Wormsley on the Getty Estate.
+The club plays its matches around the county at various locations including at Wormsley on the Getty Estate.
 Until 1979 it played regularly at Ascott Park, the home of the Rothschild family which was prominent in the club's foundation.